shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M05Lab01_Power_BI.md

 ## Task #2: Create Power BI Dashboard

-1. You should have the report open from the previous task.
+1. You should have the report not the dashboard open from the previous task.

-2. Select **Pin to a dashboard** on the menu.
+2. Select **Pin to a dashboard** on the menu in the powerbi report.
 Depending on the layout you may need to press **...** to show additional menu items.

 3. Select **New dashboard** on **Pin to dashboard** prompt.